 (Pssst… as long as you focus on creating CUSTOMIZED strategies for your freelance business, you can start a successful, profitable business, no matter what type of freelancer you are!)

-#Freelancers are basically any independent contractor who offer a service to clients.
+Freelancers are basically any independent contractor who offer a service to clients.
+Learn about freelance job ideas and choosing the right type for YOU!

 So… how do you go about choosing the right type of freelance business for YOU?